amyxlu/cheap-proteins/README.md

 python setup.py develop
 ```

+### Caching weights and auxiliary tensors
-To use the model for inference, several cached tensors are needed as well as the model.
+To use the model for inference, several cached tensors are needed to normalize by channel and bypass massive activations explored in the paper.
 By default, the files will be downloaded to `~/.cache/cheap`.
 However, since these files can be large, you can override by setting the `CHEAP_CACHE` environment variable:

 ```
 echo "export CHEAP_CACHE=/data/lux70/cheap" >> ~/.bashrc
 ```

+You can also change where files are downloaded by modifying the variables in `src/plaid/constants.py`.

 ## Usage

+### Example

-To obtain compressed representations of sequences (also see notebook example at `notebooks/usage_example.ipynb`):
+To obtain compressed representations of sequences, you can use this example (also see notebook example at `notebooks/usage_example.ipynb`). **Model weights will be automatically downloaded to `~/.cache/cheap`, or `CHEAP_CACHE` if the environment variable is set.**

 ```
 import torch